 Overall, it is important to be consistent and have as little recoil as possible if you want to be accurate and fast, just like Jerry Miculek.
 If you have tons of time to make each shot any grip is going to work for you.
 If you are shooting fast, in a stressful situation or in a leisurely environment, shooting further or on smaller targets you are going to want to have a consistent strong grip such as the thumbs forward grip.
 If you are using a smaller gun such as a concealed carry gun you may have to adjust your grip differently to fit the gun.

-- Rated for pistols or rifles from.22Lr all the way up to 50 bmg
+- SPECS: Rated for pistols or rifles from .22lr up to 50 BMG